-Diet and nutrition are the pillars of Classical Chinese Medicine.
+Nutrition is the pillar of Classical Chinese Medicine and must be personalized for each individual.
 No matter what treatment you receive, your health can only be sustained through minding your intake of food.
-Since each person is different, dietary recommendations must be tailored to each individual in order to receive its medicinal benefits.

-Essential Oils are a potent form of herbal medicine because essential oils contain the essence of the plant which resonates directly with the essence of the human body.
+Essential Oils are a potent form of herbal medicine because they contain the essence of the plant which resonates directly with the essence of the human body.

 ‘Essence’ in Chinese Medicine, also referred to as the ‘Jing’, corresponds to the body’s deepest energetic level; the Constitutional Energetics.
 In scientific terms, Essence or Jing relates to the body’s genetic material and the DNA that controls regeneration and aging.

 Essential Oil Therapy is ideal for addressing emotional and mental imbalances because they directly transmit through the olfactory system to impact the limbic brain where traumatic memories are stored.